StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 **Layers:**

-:``crn``: Primary layer representing NRN roads and ferries, NGD BOs, and added NGD roads.
+:``crn``: Primary layer representing NRN roads, NGD BOs, and added NGD roads.
 :``ngd_road``: NGD roads for reference and identifying roads missing from the CRN which are required for conflation.
 :``meshblock_ngd``: Current NGD BB layer, classified by conflation validity status and labelled with a conflation
                     percentage.